signalogic/SigSRF_SDK/mediaTest_readme.md

 where installpath is the path used when installing SigSRF software.
 For the Signalogic Docker Hub containers, this path is

-    /home/sigsrf_sk_demo/Signalogic/apps/mediaTest/hello_codec
+    /home/sigsrf_sdk_demo/Signalogic/apps/mediaTest/hello_codec

 To make and run hello_codec, cd to the hello_codec folder and type

   make clean
   make all

-hello_codec accepts codec config file and debug mode flag command line options, but no input / output options.
-To process a variety of audio file and USB input output sources and combinations, the mediaTest program should be used. hello_codec first reads the codec config file to determine the codec type and any optional parameters, then generates several frames of 1 kHz sine wave tone in a buffer, then encodes and decodes that buffer frame-by-frame using the natural frame size supported by the codec.
+hello_codec accepts codec config file and debug mode flag command line options, but no input / output or operating mode options.
+To handle audio I/O and process a variety of audio file and USB input output sources and combinations, the mediaTest program should be used instead.
+When it first runs, hello_codec reads the codec config file to determine the codec type and any optional parameters, then generates several frames of 1 kHz sine wave tone, then encodes and decodes the tone buffer frame-by-frame using the natural frame size supported by the codec.

 Here are some examples of running hello_codec